The Best of Via Dinarica:

 About Via Dinarica Adventures

-Via Dinarica Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenges.
+Via Dinarica Adventures are unique, active itineraries for intrepid travellers that combine spectacular places, cultural interaction, and physical challenges.
 These expeditions are organized by some of the best Outdoor Adventure Companies in the Western Balkans.

 You’ll explore fascinating, off-the-beaten-path places with top guides.